jeffpar/lonedissent/_pages/transcripts/featured/brown1/gebhart-v-belton.md

 and the closing down of the Carver School at the beginning of the school year in September, 1953.
   </p>
 </blockquote>
-<p>MR. CHIEF JUSTICE VINSON: Is there anything about the additional facilities at Howard?
+<p><b>MR. CHIEF JUSTICE VINSON</b>: Is there anything about the additional facilities at Howard?
 We were told that there is quite a bit of it, and that
 that would be ready in September. </p>
-<p>MR. GREENBERG: I think, in justice to the Attorney General, I can take the petition
+<p><b>MR. GREENBERG</b>: I think, in justice to the Attorney General, I can take the petition
 for certiorari and refer to every record reference that he gives.
 On page five of his petition for certiorari, speaking of future equalization, he refers first to pages R-36 and 57, which are in the clipped-in portion of this thin blue book.
 On page R-36 is Item 3, which we just read.
 On page